 Lord, thank You for our lives.
 Thank You for guiding us and bringing purpose into this season of life.
 We know You’ve designed a purpose for every human life.
 Regardless of what comes our way, we will enjoy this life as fully as we can.
 Let us allow Your Spirit to work in our lives, giving us wisdom to know wherever You’re calling us and understanding that everything You bring us to is good.
 Amen.

-The harder seasons of life make the good seasons that much more joyful and sweet.
+The harder seasons of life make the good seasons that we have that much more joyful and sweet.
+It's a delicate balance.

 We can relate the seasons of life to the seasons we see in nature.
 Spring, when new seeds are planted and regrowth of annuals occurs, can correspond to a season of spiritual renewal and refreshment.
 We can even do a little "spring cleaning" of our souls in this time as well.